datawire/ambassador-docs/docs/emissary/pre-release/howtos/http3/http3-eks.md

        --output text
    ```

-6. Register the instances with the target groups and load balancer using the instance IDs and ARNs from the previous steps.
+Register the instances with the target groups and load balancer using the instance IDs and ARNs you retrieved.
    ```shell
    # from Step - 4
    INSTANCE_IDS=(<Id=i-07826...> <Id=i-082fd...>)